Metamorpho: DC: The New Frontier

-An alternate universe variant of Metamorpho makes a cameo appearance in DC: The New Frontier #12 as a member of the Justice League.
+An alternate universe version of Metamorpho makes a cameo appearance in DC: The New Frontier #12 as a member of the Justice League.

 JLA: The Nail

-An alternate universe variant of Metamorpho appears in JLA: The Nail #2.
+An alternate universe version of Metamorpho appears in JLA: The Nail #2.
 Jimmy Olsen brainwashes an unstable Metamorpho into helping him spread anti-metahuman propaganda by threatening to kill his family.
 As part of Olsen's plans, Metamorpho is forced to kill the Thinker and attack a LexCorp tower in Metropolis until he is stopped by J'onn J'onzz.
 Metamorpho attempts to warn him of Olsen's plot, but dies due to Olsen's brainwashing.

 Justice

-An alternate universe variant of Metamorpho appears in Justice #7 as a member of the Justice League.
+An alternate universe version of Metamorpho appears in Justice #7 as a member of the Justice League.

 In other media

 Television

 Metamorpho as he appears in Justice League Unlimited.